 When you are asked to show a company is operational and active in the UK to the authorities in another country, you need to obtain a Certificate of Good Standing.
 Our specialists will help you request, obtain and legalise such certificate.

-Request a Certificate of Good Standing (without apostille) — from £150.
+The cost of obtaining a Certificate of Good Standing without an Apostille is from £150.

 If your company trades outside the UK, importing and/or exporting goods across the EU border, you must have an EORI number.
 You might be required to obtain an EORI number even when you receive small courier packages from outside the EEA.